Spain · tool

 Documents & Money

-- Passport/IDEssentialRequired for entry and identification.
+- Passport/IDEssentialRequired for all international travelers.

 Destination-specific tips